0 of 3 completed

 Matthew 2:11 (KJ3)

 "And having come into the house, they saw the child with His mother Mary.
 And falling down, they worshiped Him.
-And opening their treasures, they presented gifts to Him: gold and frankincense and myrrh."
+And opening their treasures, they presented gifts to Him: gold, and frankincense, and myrrh."

 Mark 4:8 (KJ3)

-"And another fell into the good ground, and yielded fruit, going up and increasing; and one bore thirty, and one sixty, and one a hundredfold."
+"And another fell into the good ground, and yielded fruit, going up and increasing.
+And one bore thirty, and one sixty, and one a hundredfold."

 Writing Principle